If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 What Is Adderall?

-Adderall is a prescription drug used to treat symptoms of attention-deficit hyperactivity disorder (ADHD), such as impulsive behavior and inability to focus or concentrate.
+A prescription drug used to treat symptoms of attention-deficit hyperactivity disorder (ADHD), such as impulsive behavior and inability to focus or concentrate, is Adderall.
 As a CNS stimulant, Adderall works to improve concentration and impulse control by increasing neural activity in the brain.

 People with ADHD who take Adderall may experience improvements in symptoms like hyperactivity, impulsivity, and attention span.
 When prescribed and taken as directed, Adderall’s effects on the central nervous system can provide some positive effects, such as improved concentration.